US Congress approves $14 billion budget for Ukraine - International

 Others argued that they needed more time to evaluate the broad 2,700-page funding agreement, which covers all areas of the federal government.

-The project allocates more than $780 billion in defense funding – a 5.6% increase over last year – and $730 billion in non-defence-related funding, an increase of 6.7%.
+The project commits more than $780 billion in defense funding – an increase of 5.6% over last year – and $730 billion in non-defence-related funding, an increase of 6.7%.